 About Me

-I’m a first year Computer Science PhD student at NYU’s Courant Institute for Mathmatical Sciences, working with Kyunghyun Cho.
+I’m a Computer Science PhD student at NYU’s Courant Institute for Mathematical Sciences, working with Kyunghyun Cho.
 My PhD is supported by NYU’s Dean’s Doctoral Fellowship, and the NSF Graduate Research Fellowship (GRFP).
 Previously, I was an AI Resident at Meta AI (FAIR labs) where I was fortunate to be advised by Mark Ibrahim and Diane Bouchacourt.
+I graduated with departmental distinction from Duke University, where I studied Electrical and Computer Engineering with a concentration in Machine Learning.

-My current research interests in machine learning reliability are motivated by my experiences building models for high-stakes medical settings.
-I completed my undergradate at Duke University, where I worked with Mark Sendak as part of the Duke Institute for Healthcare Innovation (DIHI).
-At DIHI, I worked on building risk prediction models for severe pregnancy complications, which are now integrated and in silent trials.
-I also worked with DIHI to implement a data quality assurance framework which improved model performance by better integrating clinical feedback into dataset design.
+I became motivated to work in machine learning research (and model reliability more specifically) after experiences building models in healthcare settings.
+At Duke, I worked with Mark Sendak as part of the Duke Institute for Healthcare Innovation (DIHI), to build risk prediction models for severe pregnancy complications, which are now integrated and in silent trials.
 While at Duke, I also worked at the Duke Center for Global Women’s Health Technologies on a self-screening device for cervical cancer designed for low-resource global settings, which earned a Best Research award at NIH’s IEEE HIPOCT Conference in 2019.

 Recent Updates